Eschatologue/CM_wiki/docs/spells/6th-level.md

 The creature is an ally to you and your companions.
 In combat, the creature shares your initiative count, but it takes its turn immediately after yours.
 It obeys your verbal commands (no action required by you).
 If you don't issue any, it takes the Dodge action and uses its move to avoid danger.

-***At Higher Levels.*** When you cast this spell using a spell slot of 7th level or higher, use the higher level wherever the spell's level appears in the stat block.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, use the higher level wherever the spell's level appears in the stat block.

 ### Sunbeam
 *6th-level evocation*